 Treatments for sinusitis include over-the-counter pain relievers, decongestants, and saline nasal sprays to clear out the blockage.
 Nasal corticosteroids can also help treat inflammation.
 In rare instances, a doctor may prescribe antibiotics.

-Preventing Headaches Caused by Cavernous Sinus Thrombosis
+Headaches Caused by Cavernous Sinus Thrombosis

 Good oral hygiene is a small and simple step people can take to decrease their risk of developing this serious illness.
 Clean teeth and gums are less susceptible to infection, which may trigger the immune system to create the dangerous clot responsible for cavernous sinus thrombosis.